-The value $\left<\, 0_1\right>_H$ is calculated easier via the handcuffs diagram $D_2$ by using the next property. \begin{prop} (\textit{reducible splitting}) Let $D$ be a diagram of a spatial trivalent graph.
-If $D$ has an edge that connects two disjoint subgraph diagrams that can be separated by a closed curve from each other, then we have a splitting relation
+The value $\left<\, 0_1\right>_H$ is calculated easier via the handcuff diagram $D_2$ by using the following property. \begin{prop}[Reducible splitting] Let $D$ be a diagram of a spatial trivalent graph.
+If $D$ has a cut edge (i.e. an edge that connects two disjoint subgraph diagrams that can be separated by a closed curve from each other), then we have the splitting relation